Help to Buy Mortgage Advice in Halifax

 How does the Help to Buy Shared Ownership Scheme work?

-The Help to Buy Shared Ownership scheme was made to allow buyers to purchase a share/percentage of a propetry through a mortgage and then pay the rest on rent.
-For example, you could buy a share of a home (which has to be between 25% or 75%) and then you will have to pay rent on the percentage of the property that you don’t own.
+The Help to Buy Shared Ownership scheme was made to allow buyers to purchase a share/percentage of a property through a mortgage and then pay the rest on rent.
+For example, you could buy a share of a home (which will generally be between 25% or 75%) and then you will have to pay rent on the percentage of the property that you don’t own.
 This share percentage that you own can be increased, people often raise their shares once they have a bit more money and have settled in.

 How does the Help to Buy Equity Loan Scheme work?

 The Help to Buy Equity Loan is the most popular scheme.
 To put it simply, once you make up a 5% deposit, the government will give you an extra 20%, bringing your total deposit to 25%.
 This means that you are only paying a 75% mortgage.
 This is extremely useful if you are First Time Buyer in Halifax who is struggling to get onto the property ladder.

 It isn’t this easy though, the 20% that the government give you is a loan as well, which must be paid off within 5 years of owning your home.
 If you are unable to meet the deadline and do not pay it off in time, the amount that you still owe will begin receiving interest.
 As a Mortgage Broker in Halifax, we have seen a lot of people forget about this and it has come back and caused problems down the line, so you must remember!

 Here is an example for a home with a £200,000 price tag:

 If the home in the example above sold for £200,000, you’d get £160,000 (80%, from your mortgage and the cash deposit) and you’d pay back £40,000 on the loan (20%).
 You’d need to pay off your mortgage with your share of the money.

 We search 1000s of mortgage deals across a large number of lenders, including:

 Reasons to Choose us